mhschubert/Portfolio/time-series_clustering/README.md

 # Using Dynamic Time Warping to Cluster Time Series of Group Interactions

-In this project, I use time-series clustering with dynamic time warping data of group interactions.
+In this project, I use time-series clustering with dynamic time warping on data of group interactions.
 The data used is closely relate to that of experiments implementing the Public-Goods game (PGG) prevalent in behavioral research.
 However, as the goal is to asses the quality of the result, I use simulated data as it gives us a ground truth